hashicorp/terraform-provider-azurerm/website/docs/r/api_management_logger.html.markdown

 ~> **Note:** At least one of `connection_string` or `endpoint_uri` must be specified

-* `client_id` - (Optional) The client_id of the managed identity or SystemAssigned identity with the "Azure Event Hubs Data Sender" role to the target EventHub Namespace.
+* `user_assigned_identity_client_id` - (Optional) The Client Id of the User Assigned Identity  with the "Azure Event Hubs Data Sender" role to the target EventHub Namespace.
 Required when `endpoint_uri` is set.
+If not specified the System Assigned Identity will be used.

 * `endpoint_uri` - (Optional) The endpoint address of an EventHub Namespace.
 Required when `client_id` is set.